chavacava/dbc4go/README.md

 The article [Design by Contract](https://se.inf.ethz.ch/~meyer/publications/old/dbc_chapter.pdf) by Bertrand Meyer provides a complete and clear explanation of the idea.

+# Install
+Just grab the executable corresponding to your platform from the releases page (here on the right ----> )

 # Usage

 ```